How to split slow RSpec test files by test examples (by individual it)?

 knapsack_pro gem determines which test files pose a real bottleneck for your CI build and ensures those specific files are split.
 It guarantees optimal performance.

-Why I see error: Don't know how to build task
+Why do I see an error: Don't know how to build task

 Don't know how to build task 'knapsack_pro:rspec_test_example_detector' (See the list of available tasks with `rake --tasks`)